Trump visits Granite City Thursday, home to reopened U.S. Steel mill

 On March 8, Trump announced a 25 percent tariff on steel imports and a 10 percent tariff on aluminum.

-In anticipation of the steel tariffs, U.S. Steel announced that it would restart two blast furnaces and related steelmaking in its Granite City works in anticipation of increased demand because of the tariffs Trump imposed on foreign steel.
+In anticipation of the tariffs on foreign steel, U.S. Steel announced that it would restart two blast furnaces and related steel making in its Granite City works.

 “Our Granite City Works facility and employees, as well as the surrounding community, have suffered too long from the unending waves of unfairly traded steel products that have flooded U.S. markets,” said U. S. Steel President and Chief Executive Officer David Burritt said in a March 7 release.